bravoalpha79/k9-zen/README.md

 #### Training page
 - The "Read more" anchor below each training type description opens a pop-up (modal) containing details about the selected training type.

-  _Note: All pop-ups can be closed by clicking anywhere outside the pop-up area, clicking on the Close icon ("x") in the top right corner of the pop-up, or clicking on the Close button (Cancel button for the Message form) in the bottom right corner of the pop-up._
+  _Note: All pop-ups can be closed by clicking anywhere outside the pop-up area, by clicking on the Close icon ("x") in the top right corner of the pop-up, or by clicking on the Close button (Cancel button for the Message form) in the bottom right corner of the pop-up._

 - The map in the "Where we train" section is fully interactive (embedded Google Maps iframe).